-Viet Nam announced a target to achieve net zero by 2050 target during the COP26 World Leaders' Summit in 2021.
-In July 2022, Viet Nam enshrined its net zero target in law.
-It has also developed a National Climate Change Strategy to guide its planning to achieve the target, which it approved per Decision No.896/QD-TTg.
-Viet Nam’s net zero target is conditional on the receipt of international financial support.
+Viet Nam announced its target to achieve net zero by 2050 target during the COP26 World Leaders' Summit in 2021.
+In July 2022, Viet Nam included its net-zero target in Prime Minister’s Decision No.896/QD-TTg approving the National Climate Change Strategy, which aims at guiding Viet Nam’s climate action through 2050.
+While Prime Minister's decisions are legal documents, Viet Nam has yet to formalise the target in the legislation.
+Viet Nam's net zero target relies on international financial support.

-In the National Climate Change Strategy, the government of Viet Nam sets a cap on total emissions of 185 MtCO2e in 2050.
+In the National Climate Change Strategy, the government sets a cap on total emissions of 185 MtCO2e in 2050.
 The emissions cap is divided between the energy (101 MtCO2e), industry (20 MtCO2e), agriculture (56 MtCO2e), and waste (8 MtCO2e) sectors.
-The strategy aims at compensating for the remaining emissions with removals from the land use, land-use change and forestry (LULUCF) sector, as well as an increase in carbon sequestration in the LULUCF sector.
-It is expected that the combination of these actions will allow Viet Nam to achieve net zero in 2050.
+The strategy aims at compensating for the remaining emissions with removals from the land use, land-use change and forestry (LULUCF) sector and an increase in carbon sequestration in the agriculture sector.

 The National Climate Change Strategy calls for a gradual transition from coal-fired electricity to cleaner energy sources, reducing the share of fossil fuel energy sources, not developing new coal-fired power projects after 2030, while gradually reducing coal power capacity after 2035.